Inland Revenue Authority

 To understand how IR authorities work in 2Shakes, you first up need to understand how documents are signed.
 Let’s cover the main rules for when people sign in 2Shakes.
 If you have multiple entities (i.e. more than one client) on an Agreement:

-If you can set an Individual client to Not Signing, in which case the Main Signatory will sign for them too.· .
+• If you set an Individual client to Not Signing, the Main Signatory will sign for them too.
+(See FAQ below for more on situations where a guardian signs for a child, someone has power of attorneys or there is a deceased estate). .

 How 2Shakes Signs IR Authority